TamasSzalisznyi/tech-interview-workbook-TamasSzalisznyi/docs/module_advanced_test_automation.md

 - It can involve load, performance, reliability and security test.
 - Often the final test to verify that the system meets the specification.
 - It evaluates both functional and non-functional testing.
+- The biggest part in automation.

 4. Acceptance testing:
-Acceptance test executed to find if the product meet with acceptance criteria.<br>
+Acceptance test executed to validate if the product meet with acceptance criteria (user needs).<br>
-- Basically done by the user, customer or stakeholders.
+- Usually done by the user, customer or stakeholders, manually.

 #### What is the difference between verification and validation?
 Verification: checking whether the system meet with requirements<br>